needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialLighting.md

 ---

 # Unity PolySpatial Lighting Support
-Because visionOS itself supplies only image based lighting, PolySpatial includes a lighting solution available to shader graphs that provides a subset of the lighting features available in Unity.
+VisionOS provides image based lighting as well as dynamic point, spot, and directional lights.
+PolySpatial also includes a lighting solution available to shader graphs that provides a subset of the lighting features available in Unity.
 The PolySpatial Lighting Node supports directional lightmaps, light probes, and up to four dynamic lights (point, spot, or directional).

-## Limitations
+## VisionOS Lighting
-Only static directional lightmaps with dLDR encoding are supported.
+Lit materials (both standard shaders such as `Universal Render Pipeline/Lit` and shader graphs using Lit targets) use visionOS lighting by default.
+This lighting comprises [image based lighting](ImageBasedLight.md) (derived from the device cameras and/or environment maps) and, optionally, dynamic point, spot, and directional lights.
+Spot and directional lights support shadows.

+Because visionOS uses different lighting calculations from Unity, the appearance of lit objects in visionOS will not exactly match that of objects rendered in the Unity editor.
+To achieve a closer match for dynamic lights, you may wish to use the `PolySpatial Lighting Node`.

+### VisionOS Light Settings
+To control the default behavior for dynamic lights in visionOS, use the `Default VisionOS Lighting` option under `PolySpatial` in `Project Settings`.
+This defaults to `Image Based Only`, but you can change it to `Image Based and Dynamic Lights` to enable point/spot/directional lights for standard Lit materials in visionOS, or to `Image Based, Dynamic Lights, and Shadows` to enable spot/directional shadows as well.

+There are two additional settings that control shadow behavior specific to visionOS:
+* Because visionOS uses only a fixed depth bias for shadows (versus Unity's fixed plus directional biases), the `Default VisionOS Shadow Bias Offset` setting provides a means to add an additional depth bias amount to shadows on visionOS.
+* Because visionOS does not use cascaded shadow maps for directional lights, it requires a maximum distance to be set relatively close to the camera.
+The `Default VisionOS Directional Shadow Max Distance` setting controls the maximum distance away from the camera to render directional shadow maps.
+Set this to a small value (such as 2-3 meters) for typical indoor bounded scenes in order to maximize the apparent resolution of the shadow map.

+To control visionOS light behavior on a per-light basis, add an instance of the `VisionOS Light Settings` component to the `GameObject` containing the `Light` instance.
+This has the same options as the defaults in the `PolySpatial` project settings.

 ## PolySpatial Lighting Node
 To add PolySpatial lighting to a shader graph, create an instance of the `PolySpatial Lighting Node` using the `Create Node` command in the shader graph editor.